elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 After a new user is created, the application currently redirects them to the **Show Player** page.
 When we have the full platform application built out later, we'll probably want to redirect them to a list of games to play.
-But for now we'll update this page to display all the relevant fields for the player's
+For now, we'll update this page to display all the relevant fields for the player's account:
-account:

 - `id`
 - `display_name`
 - `username`
 - `score`

-We can work towards making this page look nicer with styles later, but for now let's update the `lib/platform_web/templates/player/show.html.eex` file with the following:
+Let's update the `lib/platform_web/templates/player/show.html.eex` file with the following:

 ```embedded_elixir